ory/docs/README.md

 ### Playwright tests

 The [Playwright](https://github.com/microsoft/playwright) (E2E) tests file names
 end with `.spec.ts` and can be found in `/tests/playwright`.
-NodeJS is required to run Playright tests locally.
+Node.js is required to run Playright tests locally.
 To test the documentation locally:

 1. Clone this repository.